 Lately, I have found myself utterly fascinated with the period around the beginning of the 20th century.
 I have been feeding this fascination with meals of various form – from Mike Duncan’s podcast on the Russian Revolution over Rune Lykkkeberg’s well-written “Vesten mod Vesten” to Stefan Zweig’s classic memoir, “The World of Yesterday”, which is my current audiobook.
 I am drawn to this period because of the momentous societal change that took place then.
-I admit to a strong sense of naïve nostalgia for a time with coffeehouse discussions, physical and political newspapers, secret revolutionary societies and frowning reactionaries.
+I confess to a strong sense of naïve, selective nostalgia for a time with coffeehouse discussions, physical and political newspapers, secret revolutionary societies and frowning reactionaries.
 It all stands in contrast to something seemingly more materialistic, prosaic and mundane that I currently experience in the supposed capital of Europe, Brussels with its social media and sound bites and 24 hour news cycles (as I’ve blogged about before).
 It often fills me with emptiness and a longing for something more.

 - Title: Chess

 - Author: Stefan Zweig